What Are New Car Rebates and Dealer Incentives?

 How Factory-to-Dealer Incentives Work

-Unlike customer rebates and incentives, dealer cash or factory-to-dealer incentives are only available to the car dealer for use in marketing their new cars to the consumer.
-These incentives are generally not advertised to the outside public, and sometimes even the salespeople employed at the dealership will not be aware they’re available.
+Unlike customer rebates and incentives, dealer cash or factory-to-dealer incentives are only available to car dealers who market their new cars to consumers.
+These incentives are generally not advertised to the outside public, and sometimes, even the dealership’s salespeople are unaware they’re available.

 Factory-to-dealer incentives are paid directly to the dealer once the vehicle is sold.
 Usually, these types of incentives are paid monthly or even quarterly.
 When it comes down to selling a car, most dealers will negotiate or even give up a factory-to-dealer incentive to keep you from buying a new vehicle from their competition.
 A dealer may take a $2,000 net loss to sell that 45th Camaro to gain $22,500 in bonus money from the manufacturer.

 Manufacturers will run these programs at different times of the year.
-If you don’t research this information upfront or ask about these programs at the time of purchase, most dealers will not come out and offer them to you.
-Before contacting a dealership, you will want to do a little research to determine if the car you’re looking at has any available rebates or incentives.
+Most dealers will not offer if you don’t research this information upfront or ask about these programs when you purchase.
+Before contacting a dealership, you will want to determine if the car you’re looking at has any available rebates or incentives.

 Customer rebates and factory incentives vary by manufacturer and type of vehicle.
 Popular or high-demand cars are less likely to have any rebate or incentive.

-I’ve had readers tell me they’ve inquired about dealer incentives with a dealership, and the sales managers were unaware of the incentive and had to look up the information themselves to see if it was true.
+I’ve had readers tell me they’ve inquired about dealer incentives with a dealership.
+The sales managers were unaware of the incentive and had to look up the information to see if it was true.

 It is ultimately up to the dealer whether or not to negotiate some or all of this money.
 If you encounter a dealer that will not negotiate it, move on to the next.